-See HHFDC's PY2020 HTF Allocation Plan (page 1, section II.
-Distribution of Funds), attached as "HTF Exhibit A."
+See HHFDC's PY2020 HTF Allocation Plan, attached as "HTF Exhibit A."

-- 3. If distributing HTF funds by selecting applications submitted by eligible recipients, - a.
+3. If distributing HTF funds by selecting applications submitted by eligible recipients, a.
 Describe the eligibility requirements for recipients of HTF funds (as defined in 24 CFR § 93.2).
-If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A". n/a - b.
+If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".

+b.
 Describe the grantee's application requirements for eligible recipients to apply for HTF funds.
-If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A". n/a - c.
+If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".

+c.
 Describe the selection criteria that the grantee will use to select applications submitted by eligible recipients.
-If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A". n/a - d.
+If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".

+d.
 Describe the grantee's required priority for funding based on geographic diversity (as defined by the grantee in the consolidated plan).
-If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A". n/a - e.
+If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".

+e.
 Describe the grantee's required priority for funding based on the applicant's ability to obligate HTF funds and undertake eligible activities in a timely manner.
-If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A". n/a
+If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".

-- f.
+f.
 Describe the grantee's required priority for funding based on the extent to which the rental project has Federal, State, or local project-based rental assistance so that rents are affordable to extremely low-income families.
-If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A". n/a - g.
+If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".

+g.
 Describe the grantee's required priority for funding based on the financial feasibility of the project beyond the required 30-year period.
-If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A". n/a - h.
+If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".

+h.
 Describe the grantee's required priority for funding based on the merits of the application in meeting the priority housing needs of the grantee (such as housing that is accessible to transit or employment centers, housing that includes green building and sustainable development features, or housing that serves special needs populations).
-If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A". n/a - i.
+If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".

+i.
 Describe the grantee's required priority for funding based on the extent to which the application makes use of non-federal funding sources.
-If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A". n/a - 4.
-Does the grantee's application require the applicant to include a description of the eligible activities to be conducted with HTF funds?
+If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".

+4. Does the grantee's application require the applicant to include a description of the eligible activities to be conducted with HTF funds?
 If not distributing funds by selecting applications submitted by eligible recipients, select "N/A".

-N/A - 5.
-Does the grantee's application require that each eligible recipient certify that housing units assisted with HTF funds will comply with HTF requirements?
+5. Does the grantee's application require that each eligible recipient certify that housing units assisted with HTF funds will comply with HTF requirements?
 If not distributing funds by selecting applications submitted by eligible recipients, select "N/A".

-N/A - 6.
-Performance Goals and Benchmarks.
+6. Performance Goals and Benchmarks.
 The grantee has met the requirement to provide for performance goals and benchmarks against which the grantee will measure its progress, consistent with the grantee's goals established under 24 CFR 91.315(b)(2), by including HTF in its housing goals in the housing table on the SP-45 Goals and AP-20 Annual Goals and Objectives screens.

-Yes - 7.
-Maximum Per-unit Development Subsidy Amount for Housing Assisted with HTF Funds.
+7. Maximum Per-unit Development Subsidy Amount for Housing Assisted with HTF Funds.
 Enter or attach the grantee's maximum per-unit development subsidy limits for housing assisted with HTF funds.